100devs/todo-mvc-auth-local/README.md

 # Introduction
+Bill Tracking App
+A simple app to track your bills due dates, paid and unpaid bill indicator, your own personal bill tracker like your google calender.

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+It is built with NodeJs using the MVC Architecture, we have also implemented "authorization" using Passport so folx can sign up, customize & personalize the app

 ---